jamieroche1987/Tic-Tac-Toe/README.md

 ## TESTING

-- As a user, I want to easily understand the main purpose of the game
+- As a user, I want to easily understand the main purpose of the game:

+ * Upon loading the Game, you will see a the heading indicating what the game is.
+Underneath the heading is the rules section which outlines how to play the game.
+The game board is standing out with its coloring which help the user locate where to play the game.
+Outcome: `Fulfilled.`

-- As a user, I want the game to be colourful and fun
+- As a user, I want the game to be colourful and fun:

+* I have used various colors to help show the user the different parts to the game.
+Using a brighter color for the key elements helps the user navigate around the site.
+Outcome: `Fulfilled.`

-- As a user, I want to see obvious and clear buttons to play the game
+- As a user, I want to see obvious and clear buttons to play the game.

+  * I included a restart button at the bottom of the page which will clear all the game board fields.
+I have also added a new game button on the pop up message which when clicked will restart the game while also increases the score board for the winning player.
+Outcome: `Fulfilled.`

-- As a user, I want to see a score board to see who wins the most games
+- As a user, I want to see a score board to see who wins the most games:

-*
+* I included a scoreboard on the right hand side of the game board( on the desktop) which has the scores of the players X and O. It will increase by 1 on the player X or O winning.
+Outcome: `Fulfilled.`

 ## DEVICES